Tips on How to Book a Hotel Room

 Once you're ready to book a hotel room, there are still a few more actions you can take to avoid hassles and headaches preemptively:

-Request the type of room.
 When you make the reservation, request the room type you want.
-For example, if noise is an issue, you'll want a room away from elevators and ice machines and not facing the street.
+If noise is an issue, you'll want a room away from elevators and ice machines and not facing the street.

-If it's a resort with a nightclub at the pool, you'll want to be on a side not facing the pool.
+If it's a resort with a nightclub at the pool, you'll want to be on the side and not face the pool.
 Whatever your needs, communicate them clearly to the concierge.

 • Tip: Book your hotel with a credit card rather than a debit card.
 Credit cards offer consumers far more protection in the event of fraud.
 If there is a fraudulent transaction, the credit card company will fight the wrongdoer on your behalf and cover expenses incurred on the card.
 If you paid with a debit card, you will likely have to fight the entire charge alone.